Volunteer's Dilemma: Cost-Sharing Revisited

 PhD candidate in Economics

 I am a doctoral candidate in Economics at the University of Iowa.
-My major research interests lie in the field of industrial organization, such as R&D, patent licensing, network effects, etc.
+My major research interests lie in the field of industrial organization (R&D, patent licensing, network effects, etc.), applications of game theory (supermodular games), public goods theory and crowdfunding theory.